MicrosoftDocs/azure-ai-docs/articles/search/search-query-simple-examples.md

 ## Example 2: Look up by ID

-When returning search results in a query, a logical next step is to provide a details page that includes more fields from the document.
+After search results are returned, a logical next step is to provide a details page that includes more fields from the document.
 This example shows you how to return a single document using [Get Document](/rest/api/searchservice/documents/get) by passing in the document ID.

 ```http
 GET /indexes/hotels-sample-index/docs/41?api-version=2024-07-01
 ```

 All documents have a unique identifier.
 If you're using the portal, select the index from the **Indexes** tab and then look at the field definitions to determine which field is the key.
-Using REST, the [Get Index](/rest/api/searchservice/indexes/get) call returns the index definition in the response body.
+In the REST API, the [GET Index](/rest/api/searchservice/indexes/get) call returns the index definition in the response body.

 The response for the preceding query consists of the document whose key is *41*.
 Any field that is marked as *retrievable* in the index definition can be returned in search results and rendered in your app.